karatelabs/karate/README.md

 If you *don't* want to use Java, you have the option of just downloading and extracting the [ZIP release](https://github.com/intuit/karate/wiki/ZIP-Release).
 Try this especially if you don't have much experience with programming or test-automation.
 We recommend that you use the [Karate extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=kirkslota.karate-runner) - and with that, JavaScript, .NET and Python programmers will feel right at home.

+Visual Studio Code can be used for Java (or Maven) projects as well.
+One reason to use it is the excellent [*debug support* that we have for Karate](https://twitter.com/KarateDSL/status/1167533484560142336).

 ## Maven
 Karate is designed so that you can choose between the [Apache](https://hc.apache.org/index.html) or [Jersey](https://jersey.java.net) HTTP client implementations.